amarisch/kubeflow-training/README.md

 ks apply [env] -c tfjob-pvc
 ```
 The resulting trained model file will be outputed to the disk from which you mounted your PV

+### Serving model
+We use seldon-serve-simple-v1alpha1 to serve our runtime model.
+If you want to use seldon-serve-simple-v1alpha2, you need to set the seldonVersion parameter to one in the 0.2.x range.